finomen/nf-blog/content/posts/network.md

 }
 ```

-And now we can setup out CAPsMAN:
+With certificates in place, we can now configure the CAPsMAN controller, wireless channels, security profiles, and provisioning rules:

 **capsman.tf**
 ```terraform